JohnXLivingston/peertube-plugin-livechat/documentation/prosody.md

 ### Prosody advanced settings

+#### Show the «share chat link» button

+This feature enable a «share chat link» modal.
+With this modal, you can generate urls to join the chat.
+The chat can be customized (readonly mode, use the current theme, ...).

+You can for example generate a readonly url and use it in OBS to integrate the chat in your live stream!

+This settings allows you to choose who can access this modal.

 #### Peertube url for API calls

 In some rare cases, Prosody can't call Peertube's API from its public URI.